Tollerodden: Tollerodden bought by Larvik town

 In 1939, the Archer family sold to Larvik municipality.
 The yard was still used for laying up boats, but the boatsheds and sailmaker's house were pulled down on after one, the latest in the 1970s and the area made into a park area.
 However, the yards launching slopes were kept and is still there.
 Tollerodden became a popular public area, especially the pond on the south side suited for kids to learn to swim.

 Customs/Archer house

-The Larvik municipality used Customs/Archer house for many different purposes, kindergarten, schools, etc. It ended up as social lodgings with poor maintenance and vandalism and in the early 1990s the municipality wanted to demolish the house.
-Enthusiast argued against the demolition and in 1992 a foundation was formed and was given the building.
-The building is now immaculately restored, and this work revealed hidden building details from the 1790s, totally unknown at the time.
+The Larvik municipality used Customs/Archer house for many different purposes, such as a kindergarten, schools, and other municipal needs.
+Eventually, it was used as social housing with poor maintenance and vandalism, and in the early 1990s the municipality wanted to demolish the house.
+Enthusiasts argued against the demolition, and in 1992, a foundation was formed and was given the building.
+The building is now immaculately restored, and this work revealed hidden building details from the 1790s, totally unknown at the time of the work.